ankush91/Rtce/README.md

 For all commands listed below, replace values in {} (such as {username}) with appropriate values.

-Do not abort the client except through logoff.
+Do not abort the client except through LOGOFF.
 In the current state, the server is not prepared to recover from poor termination, and so that user will not be able to reconnect until the server is restarted.
 This is a weakness of the application, not the protocol.

 ####Server Discovery

-The server discovery is implemented by having the server create a seperate thread to respond with a "HI" to any client who sends a message.
+The server discovery is implemented by having the server create a separate thread to respond with a "HI" to any client who sends a message.
 When a client starts he will make a call to Java's routine to get the client's IP address, and then attempt to change the fourth octet of the IP address and see if any server responds back with a "HI".
 So for example if the client's IP address is 192.168.1.9, it will